 There is much discussion of the Sephardic Jews who settled in the area around Zamosc, Poland in the late 17th century at the invitation of a Polish chancellor named Jan Zamoyski. |

-Jewish physicians of Lublin were famous all over Poland, including Solomon Luria, Samuel ben Mat-tithyahu and Moses Montalto.
+Jewish physicians of Lublin were famous all over Poland, including Solomon Luria, Moses Montalto, and Samuel ben Matithyahu.
 Montalto, whose name was derived from the town of Montalto in Italy, died in Lublin in 1637.
-He was a son of a cousin of the Marrano physician Amatus Lusitanus (1511-68), who was originally from Portugal.
+He was a son of a cousin of the Marrano physician Amatus Lusitanus (1511-1568), who was originally from Portugal.

 At some point in the 17th century, a synagogue was built in Lublin which prayed in the Sephardic (Spanish-Portuguese) rite.
 This is direct evidence that Sephardim lived in and around Lublin.
-Author Kevin Brook discusses the topic of Sephardic Jews in the Lublin district more in-depth.
+Author Kevin Brook discusses the topic of Sephardic Jews in the Lublin and Wolyn districts more in-depth.

 The Cymet family of Lublin district, believed to have Sephardic origins.